 Cons: Requires tons of patience, consistent food quality, location with high foot traffic, and a good sales and marketing strategy to succeed.

-19. Healthy Meal Delivery Service/Diet Delivery Program.
+19. Healthy Meal Delivery Service/Diet Delivery Program

 Why it’s a profitable business: This type of food business is a hit among busy and health-conscious Filipino millennials lately.
-Its recent popularity comes from offering a convenient way to eat healthy, with low-calorie meals delivered right in the customer’s home or office.
+Its recent popularity comes from offering a convenient way to eat healthy, with low-calorie meals delivered right to the customer’s home or office.

-Capital: Php 3,000 to Php 5,000 daily.
+Capital: PHP 3,000 to PHP 5,000 daily.

 Ideal for: Healthy eating advocates who love to cook and want to capitalize on their passion to help others while making money out of it.